prabhat8701/ve3file/README.md

-# Django CSV Data Analysis Web Application
+# VE3 Django-based web application

 This is a Django-based web application that allows users to upload CSV files, performs data analysis using pandas and numpy, and displays the results and visualizations on the web interface.